 Tangible Personal Property Tax

-Beginning in 2009, Ohio will assess taxes on tangible personal property at zero percent.
+Since 2009, Ohio no longer assesses taxes on most tangible personal property.
 Tangible personal property is defined as the physical property used in general operations of manufacturing and service-based businesses and included machinery, equipment, furniture, fixtures, and inventory.

 This revamping of the way Ohio taxes businesses was initiated in 2005, effectively eliminating the State Tangible Personal Property Tax.
 This tax was viewed as a disincentive to capital investment, and as a result, was considered a barrier to increases in personal and business productivity, income growth, and job creation in Ohio.